ft20009328/engineered_geometric_features/README.md

    These features correspond to those listed in **Appendix II** of the manuscript.

-2. **Surrogate model** (`src/model/surrogate_model.py`)
-   A 4-layer dense network (128–96–64–32, then a single output) trained with Adam + MSE and a held-out 10% validation split, matching Table 1 of the manuscript.
-Includes training-set-only feature normalization (to prevent leakage), an R² metric, and a training/validation loss curve plotter.

 3. **Example** (`examples/run_example.py`)
-   A self-contained demo that builds synthetic 3D structures, extracts features, and writes a feature table — runs with **no external data**.
+   A self-contained demo that builds synthetic 3D structures, extracts features, and writes a feature table

 ---